Minoan art: Metal vessels

 During later periods, when Mycenaean peoples settled in Crete, metal vessels were often interred as grave goods.
 In this type of conspicuous burial, they may have symbolised the wealth and status of the individual by alluding to their ability to sponsor feasts, and it is possible that sets of vessels interred in graves were used for funerary feasting prior to the burial itself.
 Metal vessels may also have been used for political gift exchange, where the value of the gift reflects the wealth or status of the giver and the perceived importance of the recipient.
-This could explain the presence of Minoan vessels in the Mycenaean shaft graves of Grave Circle A and their depiction in an Egyptian Eighteenth Dynasty tomb at Thebes.
+This could explain the presence of Minoan vessels in the Mycenaean shaft graves of Grave Circle A and their depiction in an Egyptian Eighteenth Dynasty tomb at Thebes, that of Rekhmire (TT100).

 Extant vessels from the Prepalatial to Neopalatial periods are almost exclusively from destruction contexts; that is, they were buried by the remains of buildings which were destroyed by natural or man-made disasters.
 By contrast, vessels remaining from Final Palace and Postpalatial periods, after Mycenaean settlement in Crete, are mostly from burial contexts.
 This reflects, to a large extent, the change in burial practices during this time.
 The significance is that vessels from the earlier settlement destruction contexts were accidentally deposited and may therefore reflect a random selection of the types of vessels in circulation at the time, but those from the later burial contexts were deliberately chosen and deposited, possibly for specific symbolic reasons which we are not aware of.
 This means that the extant vessels from this period are probably less representative of the varieties of vessel types that were in circulation at the time.

 Minoan metal vessels were generally manufactured by raising sheet metal, although some vessels may have been cast by the lost wax technique.
 Research suggests that Minoan metalsmiths mostly used stone hammers without handles and wooden metalsmithing stakes to raise vessels.
 Many vessels have legs, handles, rims and decorative elements which were cast separately and riveted onto the raised vessel forms.
 Separate pieces of raised sheet were also riveted together to form larger vessels.
 Some vessels were decorated by various means.
 Cast handles and rims of some bronze vessels have decorative motifs in relief on their surfaces, and the walls of some vessels were worked in repoussé and chasing.
 Precious metal vessels were ornamented with repoussé, ornamental rivets, gilding, bi-metallic overlays and inlaying of other precious metals or a niello-type substance.